LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    of a portable solution to check if a path is relative or absolute.

 .. _flag_report:
-.. index:: single: report flag
+.. index:: pair: report; Flag

 ``report(Option)``
    Controls the default printing of messages.
 Possible option values are